-The collection is set to reflect the vital energy that emerges when we take time to balance ourselves, breath deeply and focus on the physical aspects of ourselves that we want to nurture.
+The new collection is set to reflect the vital energy that emerges when we take time to balance ourselves, breath deeply and focus on the physical aspects of ourselves that we want to nurture.

 What inspired you to start the brand?

 I went traveling at 21.
 I was supposed to go to Bali with my boyfriend, but we split up shortly before that, so I ended up going on my own.
-At first, I was supposed to stay there for 9 days but I ended up staying three months because I was just totally captivated and inspired by the magical people and the island.
+At first, I was supposed to stay there for nine days but I ended up staying three months because I was just totally captivated and inspired by the magical people and the island.
 I saw people making bracelets and rings on the street.
 I realised that I wanted to do that too.
 I wanted to create something that people are going to wear.

 I came back from traveling with this idea of making jewellery.
 I then flew back to Bali and found a silversmith, source feed and I started making bracelets on my kitchen table and selling them to my friends, going to people’s houses and offering them around.
 It was my word of mouth that started the whole thing.